chunthebear/having-fun-with-sentiment-analysis/README.md

 # having-fun-with-sentiment-analysis
 Collect data from Twitter regarding Mark Zuckerberg's Congressional testimony
-    by using Tweepy
+    \tby using Tweepy
 Do sentiment analysis
-    by using TextBlob
+    \tby using TextBlob
 Create a database for it
-    by using csv
+    \tby using csv
 Clean the database (more to be done to clear similiar but not exactly the same strings)
-    by using Pandas
+    \tby using Pandas
 Visualize the data (to do)
-    by using Matplotlib
+    \tby using Matplotlib

 YEH!